About Indie School

 Smaller class sizes allow students greater opportunity to identify their strengths and work to improve areas in which they lack confidence.

 Indie School provides students the opportunity to learn in a supportive environment that uses individualised learning plans tailored to each students own education/life circumstances.
 In return for higher levels of self responsibility, the students can enjoy some greater freedoms.

-Indie School is committed to the safety and well-being of all children and young people.
-View Indie School's Child Safe Standards here.
+Indie School is committed to the safety and wellbeing of all children and young people.
+This will be the primary focus of our care and decision-making.

 Visit the Indie School careers page.

 Strength based approaches to education recognise and value the knowledge and skills that young people bring to their learning.

 The attached research highlights the role of alternative learning programs for young people and in particular the efficacy of programs run by Indie School and supported by our RTO, the Australian College of Higher Education, also operated through Albury Wodonga Community College.
 View the full research review here